Ou Medicine

 Cholesterol

-6. What is the most serious adverse effect of menopause?
+6. What is the most serious negative effect of menopause?

 You didn't answer this question.